jhu-ip/cs220-f25/questions/day15.md

 4. What is type promotion?
 5. What is type casting?
 6. What is the output of the code segment below?
+7. Given the variables below, write an expression to store the value of half of `n` plus ten times `x` truncated to a whole number into variable `long result;`.
+You can only use the literal values `2` and `10` in your solution.

 ```c
 int n = 32065;